actualbudget/docs/docs/getting-started/starting-fresh.md

 Before continuing, it might be a good idea to read about the [envelope method](/docs/getting-started/envelope-budgeting), or zero-sum budgeting as it's also called.

-If you only want to reset your budget while keeping your categories, payees, rules and schedules, you can follow the guide on [Restarting Your Budget](/docs/advanced/restart).
+If you want to restart an existing budget while keeping your categories, payees, rules, and schedules, you can follow the guide on [Restarting Your Budget](/docs/advanced/restart).

 ## 1. Setting up Accounts
 It is recommended to add all accounts you have to Actual.